 The new Insolvency Law, Book I

 Book I is the most extensive and is dedicated to insolvency proceedings and different questions concerning the procedure.
-Accordingly, there are modifications to distribute and order subjects regarding Act 22/2003, of July 9, Insolvency.
-There is, for example, a specific title on insolvency authorities, divided into two chapters, one dedicated to the judge hearing the insolvency proceedings and another devoted to insolvency administration.
+There are modifications to distribute and order subjects regarding Act 22/2003, of July 9, Insolvency.
+For example, a specific title on insolvency authorities, divided into two chapters, one dedicated to the judge hearing the insolvency proceedings and another devoted to insolvency administration.
 There is a title on assets and another on liabilities; there is a title on the insolvency administration report; there is a title for the payment of money owed to creditors, etc.

 The new Insolvency Law, Book II